zowe/zowe-explorer-intellij/README.md

 Using our plugin you will be able to:
 * Start working with z/OS easily with no complex configurations.
-* Organise datasets on z/OS, files on USS into Working Sets.
+* Organize datasets on z/OS, files on USS into Working Sets.
 * Allocate datasets, create members, files and directories with different permissions.
 * Perform renaming, copying and moving data in a modern way.
 * Edit datasets, files and members.
 Smart auto-save will keep your content both in the editor and on the mainframe in-sync.
 * Create multiple connections to different z/OS systems.
+* Perform all available operations with Jobs.
-* All Intellij supported languages will be automatically highlighted and recognized once opened from the mainframe.
+* Highlight all IntelliJ supported languages automatically and recognize them once opened from the mainframe.

 To start using the plugin:
 * Install the plugin in your Intellij based IDE.